outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

 job entrypoint
 ^^^^^^^^^^^^^^

-In C mode The task thread entrypoint is the usual `int main(void)` function, as defined in the ISO C definition.
+In C mode The task job entrypoint is the usual `int main(void)` function, as defined in the ISO C definition.
 In full Rust, the main function is the usual `fn main()` function.

-There are no specific runtime manual initialization to define in the userspace task, as the Outpost OS and Sentry kernel do not directly call the `main` function but instead use the standard `_start` symbol of the userspace runtime that is responsible for the userspace task initialization.
-This avoid any supplementary, potentially buggy, requirements on the user application developer.
-This function, to start with, initiate the stack smashing protection of the userspace thread.
+There is no specific runtime manual initialization to define in the userspace task, as the Outpost OS and Sentry kernel do not directly call the `main` function but instead use the standard `_start` symbol of the userspace runtime that is responsible for the userspace task initialization.
+This avoids any supplementary, potentially buggy, requirements on the user application developer.
+This function, to start with, initiates the stack smashing protection of the userspace job.

-This allows to write userspace threads as simple as:
+This allows to write userspace jobs as simple as:

 .. code-block:: C